logo

 • Juvenile arthritis

-After you decide to have knee replacement surgery, your doctor at Artemis Health advises you to stop taking certain medications.
-You also need to undergo several lab tests, along with medical and dental evaluations.
+After your surgeon determines you’re a candidate for knee replacement, they advise you to stop taking certain medications.
+You also need to undergo several lab tests, along with a preoperative evaluation.

-If you live alone, you should seek assistance from a loved one to help you with daily activities after the surgery.
+If you live alone, consider seeking the assistance of a loved one to help with daily activities after surgery.
 If this is not possible, it’s important to make arrangements at an extended care facility before returning home.

-For a safe and speedy recovery, you may have to make several modifications at home, such as:
+To ensure a safe and speedy recovery, you may need to make several modifications at home, such as:

 • Remove all loose carpets and cords